Children’s Book Illustrator for Self-Publishing Authors

 During the project, we will go back and forth via email.
 I respond very quickly!

-We can also video chat whenever necessary, but this is rarely needed.
+We can also video chat whenever necessary, but this is not always needed.
+Most projects are fine via email, but let me know what you prefer and what you are comfortable with.

 Do you do text and page layouts?